ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ])
 ~~~

-The Registration Policy for the Transparency Service MUST be applied to the payload bytes, before any additional processing is performed.
+The Registration Policy for the Transparency Service MUST be applied
+before any additional processing is performed.

-If the `payload` is detached, the Transparency Service depends on the authentication context of the client in the Registration Policy.
+If the `payload` is detached, the Transparency Service depends on the
+authentication context of the client in the Registration Policy.
-If the `payload` is attached, the Transparency Service depends on both the authentication context of the client (if present), and the verification of the Signed Statement in the Registration Policy.
+If the `payload` is attached, the Transparency Service depends on both
+the authentication context of the client (if present), and the
+verification of the Signed Statement in the Registration Policy.
 The details of Registration Policy are out of scope for this document.

-If registration succeeds the following identifier MAY be used to refer to the Signed Statement that was accepted:

-`urn:ietf:params:scitt:signed-statement:sha-256:base64url:5i6UeRzg1...qnGmr1o`

-If the `payload` was attached, or otherwise communicated to the Transparency Service, the following identifier MAY be used to refer to the `payload` of the Signed Statement:

-`urn:ietf:params:scitt:statement:sha-256:base64url:5i6UeRzg1...qnGmr1o`

 Response: